-Date-Triggered Workflows help you automate procurement, compliance, and contract-related tasks based on important dates.
-You don’t need to track deadlines manually or rely on someone to start the process.
-Whether you're handling renewals, reviewing security documentation, or planning budgets, this feature helps you stay ahead and makes sure the right people are notified at the right time.
+Date-Triggered Workflows automate tasks based on contract, document, or supplier dates.
+You don’t need to track deadlines manually.
+Whether you're managing renewals, compliance reviews, or budgeting, these workflows help the right people take action at the right time.

 Step-By-Step Demo